-HeadSmart is a finalist in the National Lottery Awards 'Best Health Project' category – please vote to help us win!
+HeadSmart is a finalist in the National Lottery Awards 'Best Health Project' category – Voting now closed.

 In 2002, The Brain Tumour Charity was given a National Lottery Grant to help fund research into the diagnosis of brain tumours in children.